pydanny/pydanny.github.com/posts2014/04-05-pycon-beginners-guide.rst

 Must-See Tutorials
 ==================

-All of the beginner tutorials at https://us.pycon.org/2014/schedule/tutorials/ look wonderful.
+All of the beginner tutorials at https://us.pycon.org/2015/schedule/tutorials/ look wonderful.
 You simply can't go wrong with any of them.

-If you plan to attend the PyCon 2014 sprints, or in general contribute to open source, then I strongly recommend Jessica McKellar's "Contribute with me!
-Getting started with open source development" tutorial (description at https://us.pycon.org/2014/schedule/presentation/59/).
-She's an amazing instructor, brilliant developer, and a board member of the Python Software Foundation.

 Must-See Talks
 ==============

 All of them.

-I'm actually a little relieved that I'm not going, because there were some time slots thad several must-see talks running concurrently.
+I'm actually a little relieved that I'm not going to PyCon, because there were some time slots thad several must-see talks running concurrently.
 I would have to clone myself repeatedly in order to see all the good stuff!
 Fortunately, I'll be able to watch them on http://www.pyvideo.org.

+If you are new to open source and plan to attend the PyCon 2015 sprints (or in general contribute to open source), then I strongly recommend Shauna Gordon-McKeon's "Open Source for Newcomers and the People Who Want to Welcome Them" talk (description at https://us.pycon.org/2015/schedule/presentation/346/).
+She's the program director of Open Hatch, a group focused on bringing more people into the open source community.

 **Pro-tip**: For the talks you are excited about attending, get there early.
 If you really  want to attend a particular talk, odds are so does everyone else and the room might be packed.
 Don't be forced to sit on the floor or stand outside the door.
 Show up early!

-See https://us.pycon.org/2014/schedule/talks/ for the talk schedules.
+See https://us.pycon.org/2015/schedule/talks/ for the talk schedules.

 Talk Attendance Guidelines
 ==========================